| No Power in 350 Watt ATX Power Supplies

 standby pin (pin 9).

-It should have about 5 volt otherwise the power supply still have
+4.98 volt is acceptable It should have about 5 volt otherwise the power supply still have

 problem.
 Now, I shorted the green (pin 14) and the ground wire to turn on the power supply.